 The draw for me about this product is that it makes me feel fancy, rich, and sophisticated, as I would like to be someday.
 The foundation goes on smooth and does, as the packaging promises, stay in place throughout the day.
 My only complaint: It has a slight paint smell.
 You might only notice this if you were in the art club in high school, though.
 It comes in 42 shades (which is great!) but since there are so many, it feels like there definitely could be more darker options to choose from.

-It stayed on well throughout the day and didn’t wear off when I started to sweat (I wore it on a hike, and still took a selfie in the rest-stop bathroom).
-It comes in 24 shades.
+It stayed on well throughout the day and didn’t wear off when I started to sweat (I wore it on a hike and still took a selfie in the rest-stop bathroom).

 This foundation comes out creamy and feels so luxe, and the packaging is beautiful.
 It’s thick and dries to a subtle matte finish that looks beautiful.